ContentSquare/contentsquare-fastlane-plugin/README.md

 ## Using _fastlane_ Plugins

-For more information about how the `fastlane` plugin system works, check out the [Plugins documentation](https://docs.fastlane.tools/plugins/create-plugin/).
+For more information about how the `fastlane` plugin system works, check out the [Plugins documentation](https://docs.fastlane.tools/plugins/using-plugins/).

-## About _fastlane_

-_fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps.
-To learn more, check out [fastlane.tools](https://fastlane.tools).